Appraised Value vs Market Value: What’s the Difference?

 Buying a home can be the largest financial investment of your life, but it’s one that most people don’t know how to take full advantage of.
 You need a home to live in, after all, so you have to choose between the money or the property—right?

 Not so.
-With Truehold's Sale-Leaseback, you can complete a sale on your property and turn your home equity into cash without moving.
-Instead of a mortgage payment plus major repairs and maintenance, your monthly housing cost will be reduced to an agreed upon rent and any utilities.
+With Truehold's sell and stay transaction, you can complete a sale on your property and turn your home equity into cash without moving.

 No more worrying every time the weather turns, or shopping around for a replacement when an appliance gives out.
-With Truehold, you can free up money for travel, pay down debts, or invest in a new business, all while staying in your current home.
-To learn more and get a value estimate, reach out to one of our advisors to get started today.
+With Truehold, you can free up money to travel, buy anew home, pay down debts, or invest in a new business, all while staying in your current home as a renter.
+To learn more and get a value estimate, reach out to one of our representatives to get started today.

 Sources: